Skip to main content

 Embrace these game theory principles to transform your approach to organizational challenges.
 Continually reassess your ‘game board,’ adapting your strategy as new information emerges.
 Always seek opportunities for mutually beneficial outcomes.
 As you practice this approach, you’ll navigate complex stakeholder dynamics with increased confidence and effectively advance your initiatives.
 Remember, in this ‘game,’ achieving equilibrium means creating value for all players – including yourself, your team, and the organization.

-1. Munger, C. T. (2023).
-Poor Charlie’s Almanac: The Essential Wit and Wisdom of Charles T. Munger (Second edition).
-Stripe Press. ↩︎
+1. Charles T. Munger, Poor Charlie’s Almanac: The Essential Wit and Wisdom of Charles T. Munger (New York: Stripe Press, 2023). ↩︎

 Esko Lehtme